amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

 </plugin>
 ```

-Running `mvn compile` will compile your code, load it as java process and render an interaction model for each locale that has an invocation name declared in the `MvcSkillApplication`.
+Running `mvn compile` will compile your code, load it as java process and generate an interaction model for each locale that has an invocation name declared in the `MvcSkillApplication`.

 Each file is written to `./target/ask/`, e.g. `./target/ask/en-US.json`.